 Well that all being said, this is my own opinion based on experience and seeing real royalty statements come in over 25 years being a music publisher.
 You see, I’m not a doctor - I just play one on TV.

-So, some ground rules.
+So, let’s get into this – songwriting royalties!
+First, some ground rules.

 In case you didn’t know - I’m sorry to break the news to you - someone like Britney Spears or Rihanna doesn’t (*usually) write their own songs.
 Which is totally fine!
 Neither did icons Frank Sinatra or Tony Bennett (at least their classics).